alfertev2014/rwrtw/docs/02-Core.md

 * after a Placeholder
 * inside a Placeholder at the beginning

-The first two are called DOM-places.
-The last two are called Placeholder-places.
+The first two are called *DOM-places*.
+The last two are called *Placeholder-places*.

-Place is implemented as simple reference to Node or Placeholder object or as a wrapper of Node or Placeholder object.
+Place is implemented as simple reference to Node or Placeholder object or as a wrapper of parent Node or parent Placeholder object.
 Direct reference to Node or Placeholder means the place is after the object it points to.
-Wrapper object means sign than the place is inside a Node or a Placeholder at the beginning.
+Wrapper object means that the place is inside a Node or a Placeholder at the beginning.

 To insert DOM nodes into DOM tree of document or fragment we need to calculate DOM-place of Placeholder-places.
-Every Placeholder-place can be calculated to corresponding DOM place with the algorithm:
+Every Placeholder-place can be calculated to corresponding DOM-place with the algorithm:

 * If a place is a Placeholder:
   * If the last node in content of the placeholder is a DOM Node - this node is the DOM-place after the placeholder
-  * If the last node in content of the placeholder is a child Placeholder - the DOM-place after the placeholder is the DOM-place after the child Placeholder (recursively).
+  * If the last node in content of the placeholder is a child Placeholder - the DOM-place after the placeholder is the DOM-place after the child Placeholder (recursively)
   * If the content of the Placeholder is empty - the DOM-place after the placeholder is the DOM-place of the place where this placeholder was created.
-It could be other Placeholder or parent Placeholder.
+It could be other Placeholder or parent Placeholder, so we need to calculate recursively.
 * If a place is at the beginning of a parent Placeholder - the resulting DOM-place is the DOM-place of a place where the parent Placeholder was created (recursively).

-This algorithm targets to chain of placeholder with nested placeholders at start or end of parent placeholders.
+This algorithm targets to chain of placeholders with nested placeholders at start or end of parent placeholders.
 If a Placeholder is surrounded with regular DOM Nodes and contains "static" DOM Nodes the bounds of its content in DOM tree is clear.

+## Dynamic list

+When we need to represent dynamic collection of items in DOM, we would need a collection of placeholders. *Dynamic list* is an ordered collection of placeholders.
+Every placeholder in dynamic list is created at place after previous placeholder.
+The first placeholder in a list is created at place of the list was created.
+Dynamic list behaves as placeholder in calculation of DOM-places.
+So, dynamic list can be used everywhere placeholder can but it has different set of operations.

+Dynamic list manages child placeholder as an indexed array.
+The possible operations are these:

+* **insert** some content at index to create item (child placeholder),
+* **remove** an item at index,
+* **replace** content of an item at index,
+* **move** item from index to other index (with shifting the middle items),
+* **swap** two items,
+* **clear** entire list.

+When dynamic list performs the operations, it maintains places of the placeholders so they are organized in linked list.

+Dynamic list can be used to represent dynamic collection with unknown size.
+Items can have different content.
+But it is practically convenient to create items of one dynamic list with one template component.
+So, dynamic list can be used to implement something like `for`-loop in markup.
+Items template can have arguments to accept corresponding data items.
+When data collection in view state is changed, the dynamic list inserts, updates, moves and removes corresponding items to actualize the view according to the view state.